 Passamaquoddy Bay Symphony Orchestra

-From its inception, PBSO has grown and thrived under the inspiring leadership of director and conductor Trond Saeverud.
+From its inception, PBSO has grown and thrived under the inspiring leadership of music director and conductor Trond Saeverud.
 Maestro Saeverud is an international violinist and conductor who has served as concertmaster and soloist in Norway, Denmark, The United States, and with the Royal Philharmonic Orchestra in London.

 Gregory Biss, assistant conductor, is a celebrated composer and pianist, president of the board of the Eastport Arts Center, and a catalyst for the growing musical presence in Eastport.
 Both men contribute unique styles of conducting and music interpretation that expand the skills, knowledge, and confidence of PBSO musicians.

-2017 Spring Concerts
+Spring 2022 Concerts

 In addition to EAC and its constituent groups, PBSO works cooperatively with other community organizations, such as the Calais Downtown Revitalization Coalition, The University of Maine at Machias, and local schools.

 The core activity of PBSO consists of spring and fall annual seasons of 10 rehearsals and 3 concerts.
 Regular venues include Eastport, Machias, and Calais.
-In addition to these concerts, PBSO offers several other programs.
+In addition to these concerts, PBSO offers several other programs:

-- The Performance Scholarship is awarded to a gifted young orchestra member who prepares and performs a significant solo piece at the spring concert.
+The Performance Scholarship is awarded to a gifted young orchestra member who prepares and performs a significant solo piece at the spring concert.
 The student receives $300 and a certificate.

-- The Leadership Internship targets a young musician with exceptional interest in music who works with an orchestra member to gain experience in various facets of orchestra management.
+The Leadership Internship targets a young musician with exceptional interest in music who works with an orchestra member to gain experience in various facets of orchestra management.
 The student receives $300 and a certificate.

-PBSO is supported by donations from the community, ticket donations at the door, gifts from musicians in the orchestra and their families and friends, and by generous grants from foundations such as the Helen and Charles Ladd Charitable Corporation, the First Bank, the Davis Family Foundation, the Maine Arts Commission, and The Maine Community Foundation.
+Since 2007 PBSO has demonstrated not only the ability to enrich the lives of musicians and community members by performing beautiful music twice a year but also by presenting classical music in new and pervasive ways.
+You can help assure that the next decade is rich with many more inspired performances!
+PBSO is supported by donations from the community, ticket donations at the door, gifts from musicians in the orchestra and their families and friends, and by generous grants from foundations such as the Helen and Charles Ladd Charitable Corporation, Morton-Kelly Charitable Trust, the First Bank, the Davis Family Foundation, the Maine Arts Commission, and The Maine Community Foundation.
 PBSO gratefully accepts contributions of money, services, and equipment.

 U.S.: June Gregory, (207) 213-9145 • email@example.com